Insurance: What Do You Really Need?

 The German insurance environment can be confusing to incoming expats.
 After all, Germans have - on average - more than 5 insurance policies per person.
 Deciding on specific insurance coverage will depend on your wants, needs, circumstances and - of course - German legal requirements.
 Your decisions on insurance will probably depend on your reasons for moving to Germany; your family status; how long your expected stay in Germany will be; your housing situation; your type of employment; your age and other factors.

 There is coverage for just about every eventuality at multitudes of price points.
 An incoming expat should be prepared for the fact that certain types of insurances and their coverage in Germany may be quite different from those of their home country.
 Sorting through them can be daunting.
-Fortunately, help and advice in English is available - online and from English speaking brokers and insurance company representatives.
+Fortunately, help and advice in English is available - from English speaking brokers and insurance company representatives.

 Here's a summary of insurances that an expat is required to have, should probably have and may want to consider having depending on their circumstances.